 Becoming a professional in information technology requires a lot of time, effort, and expenses.
-You need to be diligent about studying and spend at least a couple of hours every day on brushing up your skills and learning everything you need for a successful career change.
-You also need to invest quite a lot of money in training and perhaps even a college degree (though we argue that this isn’t necessary) to achieve your goals and get that high paying job.
+You need to be diligent about studying and spend at least a couple of hours every day brushing up your skills and learning everything you need for a successful career change.
+You also need to invest quite a lot of money in training and perhaps even a college degree (though we argue that this isn’t necessary) to achieve your goals and get that high-paying job.

 Even though these aren’t easy questions to answer, we will attempt just that in this blog post.
 Like any other career, a career in IT has its pros and cons.
 Let’s look at what they are and help you get a better picture of what working in computing technology really is like.

 - Stable, high income